scalar-labs/scalar-kubernetes/README.md

 ## Future Work

-* Support other cloud providers like AWS or GKE
+* Support other cloud providers like AKS (coming soon) or GKE